react-page/react-page/docs/slate.md

 Another example: if you create a landing page for an ecomerce project, you can enable the webmasters that will edit this landing page to create links to products from your shop.

-To create a customized slate plugin, call it with a function that changes its default configuration:
+To customize the **slate CellPlugin**, call it with a function that changes its default configuration:

 ```tsx
 import Editor from '@react-page/editor';